pinetr2e/scons-compiledb/README.md

 Features:

 - Multiple construction environments support.
-- Merge of compile_commands.json across SCons invocations
+- compile_commands.json merge across SCons invocations
 - Customisation for DB entry generation.
 - Build with command line option, --compiledb
-- Installation with PyPI
+- Simpler installation with PyPI

 At the moment, SCons mainline does not have compilation DB generation functionality and it is likely to have it in the near feature.
-However, this module can still provide some advantages such as supporting old version of SCons and other unique features.
+However, this module can still provide some advantages such as supporting old version of SCons and other useful features.

 The module was tested with Python 2.x/3.x along with SCons 2.x/3.x.